 Rigorously “stress tested” ICANN’s current and proposed accountability mechanisms to assess their strength against problematic scenarios the organization could potentially face.

-Engaged two external law firms to ensure the legal reliability of the proposed accountability enhancements.
+Engaged two external law firms to ensure the legal viability of the proposed accountability enhancements.

 Made the minimum enhancements to ICANN’s accountability necessary to meet the baseline requirements of the community, as required for the IANA Stewardship Transition.